atomisthq/docs/docs/developer/slack.md

 ```

 The `MessageClient` provides access to methods for sending messages to Slack.
 It
-allows you to address messages to users or channels by name or to simply send a
+allows you to address messages to users or channels by name or to send a
 response message.

 Generally the `MessageClient` is available from the `HandlerContext` parameter